 Finally, a private car is a great way to get to and around Ninh Binh if you want to explore on your own terms but don’t want to handle or worry about any of the logistics or transportation.

 The driver will pick you up from your hotel in Hanoi, drive you in an air-conditioned car to Ninh Binh, and then take you to whatever sites you want around the city, before returning- you to Hanoi at the end of the day.
 Your day and itinerary is totally customizable for what you want to do see and do.

 Note that this is not a tour and a guide is not provided at the sites – you are renting the driver only.

 I would not recommend renting a car to do a Hanoi to Ninh Binh day trip.
-Drivers and traffic in Vietnam can be kind of crazy – there are scooters zipping around and between cars everywhere, and a lot of intersections operate under a “everyone goes at the same time and maneuver their way around each other” rule.
+Drivers and traffic in Vietnam can be kind of crazy – there are scooters zipping around and between cars everywhere, and a lot of intersections operate under an “everyone goes at the same time and maneuvers their way around each other” rule.

 While the countryside is a lot better than the cities, I would still hesitate to recommend a rental car, especially because there are so many other cheap and/or convenient ways to get to Ninh Binh.

 Getting Around Ninh Binh